Arongil/Realtime2/README.md

 To reposition a label or point, press its `reposition` button.
 You can again slide around with your mouse and press the escape key to stop.

-Certain changes may not update on the graph until you click on it to reposition.
+Certain changes may not appear until you click on the graph to reposition.

 ## Generate Code

 You're done creating your graph, and now you want to get the code you can plug into Graphie.
 Just press the `Generate Code` button near the bottom.
 All the code will automatically be copied to your clipboard.
 All that's left is to paste into Graphie.

-Congratulations, now you're a *Realtime2* expert.
-Happy graphing!